CLAT Exam 2026 | Common Law Admission Test

 CLAT Syllabus

-2. Students should be proficient in drawing inferences and conclusions after reading the passage.
+3. Further, candidates should also be proficient in drawing inferences and conclusions after reading the passage.

 Legal Reasoning